CAPJackie/Froobger/README.md

 1. First, you should install in your machine [git CLI](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control)

 ### Windows
-To download git CLI on Windows you should clic [here](https://git-scm.com/download/win)
+To download git CLI on Windows you should click [here](https://git-scm.com/download/win)
 ### Linux
-To download git CLI on Linux(and depending on the linux distribution you have installed on your machine) you should clic [here](https://git-scm.com/download/linux)
+To download git CLI on Linux(and depending on the linux distribution you have installed on your machine) you should click [here](https://git-scm.com/download/linux)

 2. Once you have installed git CLI, you have to check out if it works, to do this open the command console and digit this command: